 This tech note illustrates an example solution to a specific use case.
-In this use case, customer needs to connect certain on-prem hosts (or subnets) to some EC2 instances in a VPC over an IPSEC tunnel over Internet, but the on-prem network range overlaps with the VPC CIDR range, and the requirement from the customer is that no NAT function will be performed on the customer side.
+In this use case, a customer needs to connect certain on-prem hosts to certain EC2 instances in a VPC over an IPSEC tunnel over the Internet, but the on-prem network range overlaps with the VPC CIDR range, and the requirement from the customer is that no NAT function will be performed on the customer side.
 In addition, traffic can be initiated from either side.

-The scenario is described in the following diagram, where VPC-2 represents a on-prem environment.
+The scenario is described in the following diagram, where VPC-2 represents an on-prem environment.

 VPC/VNet-1 CIDR = 10.17.0.0/20, instance-1 in VPC/VNet-1 has an IP address 10.17.4.179.
 VPC/VNet-2 CIDR = 10.17.0.0/20, instance-2 in VPC/VNet-2 has an IP address 10.17.7.81.

 The solution is to build a site2cloud IPSEC tunnel between VPC-1 and VPC-2 and apply both source NAT (SNAT) and destination NAT (DNAT) on VPC-1 gateway.
 The packet flow is demonstrated as below:

 - instance-1 sends a packet to instance-2 with a virtual destination IP address, for example 172.16.0.43.
 From instance-1’s point of view, the destination instance is a virtual address - 172.16.0.43.

 - When the packet arrives at the VPC-1 gateway, the gateway does DNAT on the packet to translate the virtual destination IP address to 10.17.7.81 which is the instance-2 physical IP address.